 Related: How To Maximise Your Money

 Our advice?
-Don’t get swept up in the frenzy of share sell-offs; history shows that stocks usually stabilize after declines.
+Don’t get swept up in the frenzy of share sell-offs; history shows that stocks usually stabilise after declines.
 When investments decline and you fear losses, consider the long-term value of the company rather than the current value of the stock.

 5. Don’t Be Naïve

 “The four most dangerous words in investing are “This time it’s different.” – Sir John Templeton, a pioneer in both financial investment and philanthropy